This is the 2015 Massachusetts Fish & Wildlife Guide

 This trout thrives in heavy cover and deep pools of cold, well-oxygenated water.
 Typically stocked at 10–14 inches with larger specimens to 20+ inches.
-Many wild populations exist in small to medium streams.
+Many wild populations exist in small to medium-size streams.

 Less common than largemouths, these cool-water gamefish are found in clear, rocky habitats.
 Average size is 1–2 lbs, but can reach up to 8 lbs.
 This species often jumps spectacularly when hooked.

 This beautiful native char thrives in clean, cold, well-oxygenated waters.
-It is found in high gradient streams and slow moving beaver flowages.
+It is found in high gradient streams and coldwater beaver flowages.
 Wild brookies average 6–8 inches, but stocked specimens are typically 10–12 inches or larger.
 Considered by many to be the most beautiful fish in North America.